 Youth Mental Health First Aid (video, 14:07-minutes) is an overview of MHFA training modules that teach adults how to help adolescents ages 12-18 who are experiencing mental health or substance abuse issues.
 From the NH Behavioral Health Collaborative.

-Tipsheets from Transitions RTC in Massachusetts:
+Tipsheets from Transitions to Adulthood Center for Research in Massachusetts:

 - TTYL: Keeping in Contact With Your Professional (PDF, 2 pages, 2011)